 SHARE YOUR DOCUMENTS WITH THE COMPANY

-- Lastly, when you're ready to share your Term Sheet, Shareholders Agreement, NDA or other document with that company, just go to that document, click Invite to View and Sign, and then share it with all the people in that company as appropriate, and send them an Invite.
+- Lastly, when you're ready to share your Term Sheet, Shareholders Agreement, NDA or other document with that company, just go to that document, click Share to View and Sign, and then share it with all the people in that company as appropriate, and send them an invite.